 Have influencers you email to spread the word.

 Have a group of friends who will promote your stuff.

-Protip: try to acquire answer boxes in Google
+Protip: Try to acquire answer boxes in Google

-This is one of my favorite strategies currently for companies investing in content for SEO purposes.
-Check out this opportunity:
+This is one of my favorite strategies currently for companies investing in content for SaaS SEO purposes.

 This random website has the Featured Snippet for [how to write a resume], which has 90,500 exact monthly searches in Google!
 This article is probably receiving ~75% of the clicks for this query.

-Strategy 3: templates not pages
+Strategy 3: Templates not pages

 Consequently, I then hear from these companies about their “marketing site.”
-If you’ve ever worked inside a tech company then you probably know that marketing teams are rarely respected by the other business units.
+If you’ve ever worked inside a tech company, then you probably know that marketing teams are rarely respected by the other business units.

-Instead of thinking about “marketing pages” like specific landing pages (which have their place for campaigns, but often are fairly worthless for SEO), think about types of pages that you have on your site.
+Instead of thinking about “marketing pages” like specific landing pages (which have their place for campaigns, but often are fairly worthless for SaaS SEO), think about the types of pages that you have on your site.

-Of course you have your homepage, your About page, and other basic pages.
+Of course, you have your homepage, your About page, and other basic pages.